appsmithorg/appsmith/contributions/AppsmithWidgetDevelopmentGuide.md

 We can generate the folder structure using this command from the CLI -

-`cd app/client && yarn generate:widget`
+`cd app/client && pnpm run generate:widget`

 ### Widget Registration